 Nicholas Southwick | Flute

-Praised by the Royal Gazette for his “beautiful phrasing” and “bright and lively playing,” flutist Nicholas Southwick made his international solo debut at the age of 18 performing the music of J.S.
-Bach with the Bermuda Chamber Orchestra in Hamilton, Bermuda and has since performed in Austria, France, the United Kingdom, Haiti, and northern Italy, where he held a principal flute fellowship position in the Trentino Festival.
-He holds awards from the Presser Foundation and the Bay Chamber Concerts (Rockport, Maine), where he was recently honored with the Ezra Rachlin Prize for Excellence.
+Praised by the Royal Gazette for his “beautiful phrasing” and “bright and lively playing” and by the Boston Musical Intelligencer for his "admirable ensemble cohesion," flutist Nicholas Southwick made his international solo debut at the age of 18 performing the music of J.S.
+Bach with the Bermuda Chamber Orchestra in Hamilton, Bermuda and has since performed in Austria, France, the United Kingdom, and northern Italy, where he held a principal flute fellowship position at the Trentino Festival.
+He holds awards from the Presser Foundation, Orchestra of the Americas, and Bay Chamber Concerts.

-Nicholas received his Bachelor of Arts degree summa cum laude in music and French from Gordon College, where he was the first prizewinner of the 2015 Concerto Competition.
-He earned his Master of Music degree at Bard College’s Longy School of Music under the tutelage of Marco Granados and legendary pedagogue Robert Willoughby.
-His past teachers include Susan Heath and Nicolas Duchamp of the Opéra Comique de Paris.
-He has performed in masterclasses for Trevor Wye, Rachel Brown, Lorna McGhee, Samuel Coles, and Jean Ferrandis.
+Nicholas received his Bachelor of Arts degree Summa Cum Laude in music and French from Gordon College, where he was the first prizewinner of the 2015 Concerto Competition.
+He earned his graduate degree at Bard College’s Longy School of Music under the tutelage of Marco Granados and Robert Willoughby.
+He also studied with Andrea Mairhofer at the Mozarteum University in Salzburg, Austria and has performed in masterclasses for Trevor Wye, Lorna McGhee, Rachel Brown, Samuel Coles, and Jean Ferrandis.

-In demand as an instructor, Nicholas has worked as a teaching artist for El Sistema Somerville and is currently on the flute faculty for the Tufts University Community Music Program and Ipswich Schools.
-He recently traveled to Cap-Haitian, Haiti under the auspices of the Fulbright Association to teach flute and chamber music at the Institut de Musique “Cemuchca.”
+In demand as an instructor, Nicholas serves on the flute faculties of the Tufts University Community Music Programs, Concord Conservatory of Music, and Ipswich Schools.
+In 2017, he traveled to Cap-Haitian, Haiti under the auspices of the Fulbright Association to teach flutists at the Institut de Musique "Cemuchca."